tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/features/index.md

 WMS is a standard protocol developed by the [Open Geospatial Consortium](http://www.opengeospatial.org/)

-Following three images showns layers from the Geonode.
+Following three images shows layers from the Geocode.
 GeoNode is a web-based application and platform for developing GIS system and for deploying spatial data infrastructures (SDI)

 Use `Layer >> Data Source Manager >> WMS/WMTS >> New Connection >> Connect >> Select Layers` to add the WMS data

 <b>Add Connection Details </b>
-You can add the connect from http://159.65.146.249/geoserver/wms You dont need to login if the layer has is public access
+You can add the connect from http://159.65.146.249/geoserver/wms You don't need to login if the layer has is public access

 ![ WMS 1 ](wms1.png)